Binsr/TrAcon/README.md

 # TrAcon
 File translator and convertor

-This is a tool used to translate Java property file formated in Jaspersoft and generate new file with translated properties using Google translate API.
+This is a tool used to translate files using Google translate API.
+At this stage it works with Java poperty files formated in Jaspersoft.

 Example:
  javaFile.properties:
   someKey= "Ovo je test string"